 The simple and blunt answer is it doesn’t really matter.
 Old heavy-duty 12 mil clog carabiners, giant ostentatious purple DMM clippers from the 90’s, or high tech carabiners as small and light as a key ring; it really it doesn’t matter.
 People climb hard things with a rack of snap-gates from the 80’s while others struggle on easy climbs with gear that looks as if it came from NASA.

-All that matters in the beginning is that you have enough carabiners, which means one for each cam, twelve quick-draws, plus some left ofter for general stuff.
+All that matters, in the beginning, is that you have enough carabiners, which means one for each cam, twelve quick-draws, plus some left ofter for general stuff.
 Only then is it worth tweaking your rack.

-But what if I want the ‘perfect’ set of carabiners
+But what if I want the perfect set of carabiners

-OK, so you’ve built a rack of casts off and bargain bin biners, but now you want to nail the perfect rack, or start replacing what you have carabiner by carabiner.
+OK, so you’ve built a rack of casts off and bargain bin biners, but now you want to nail the perfect rack or start replacing what you have carabiner by carabiner.
 Here are a few things to think about when looking for new carabiners.

-Size: The size of a carabiner may seem very important when when choosing a new carabiner and I can remember when carabiners like the BD Neutrino appeared on the market and people said they’d never catch on, due to their tiny size, about half that of a normal carabiner at the time.
+Size: The size of a carabiner may seem very important when choosing a new carabiner and I can remember when carabiners like the BD Neutrino appeared on the market and people said they’d never catch on, due to their tiny size, about half that of a normal carabiner at the time.
 Over ten years later the Neutrino looks quite chunky, and just like old school mobile phones, people’s perceptions just caught up with technology.

-Size wise it’s always worth sticking some large carabiners on your rack (say one or two quick-draws), as you may need to clip in multiple items (such as several strands of rope or clove hitches - something hard to do on tiny carabiners), and there can come a day when trying to clip some piece of gear just out of reach can only be possible with a carabiner a few millimetres bigger than your standard carabiners.
+Size-wise it’s always worth sticking some large carabiners on your rack (say one or two quick-draws), as you may need to clip in multiple items (such as several strands of rope or clove hitches - something hard to do on tiny carabiners), and there can come a day when trying to clip some piece of gear just out of reach can only be possible with a carabiner a few millimetres bigger than your standard carabiners.

 Gate: Plain gate of wire gate?
-Well for me there is no question that for most climbers wiregates are best, being lighter and safer in most situations.
-The weight comes down due to the wire, and the lack of body to the gate means it does not suffer gate flutter like a solid gate (where the gate oscillates in a fall).
+Well for me there is no question that for most climbers wire gates are best, being lighter and safer in most situations.
+The weight comes down due to the wire, and the lack of a body to the gate means it does not suffer gate flutter like a solid gate (where the gate oscillates in a fall).
 The gate flutter thing is no so important these days as all carabiners are much stronger when their gates are open than they were twenty years ago, but they are still much more resistant to freezing, getting gummed up and unclipping themselves (bent gates).
-So for me there is no real choice.
-There are a few very specialist carabiners that feature such things as gates that lock open then lock shut when clipped into gear (Cassin) or double gate carabiners that sit closer to a locker (Grivel and Rock Exotica), but all such carabiners are exotica, and few such designs stay on your rack day to day.
+So for me, there is no real choice.
+There are a few very specialist carabiners that feature such things as gates that lock open then lock shut when clipped into gear (Cassin) or double gate carabiners that sit closer to a locker (Grivel and Rock Exotica), but all such carabiners are exotica, and few such designs stay on your rack day-to-day.

 Why are wiregates better?

-Having a ‘hero-draw’ which has two super strong, chunky carabiners on it (such as the DMM Shield can work sometimes to calm the nerves, as you’re clipping your pro with the strongest craps you have.
+Having a ‘hero-draw’ that has two super strong, chunky carabiners on it (such as the DMM Shield can work sometimes to calm the nerves, as you’re clipping your pro with the strongest craps you have.
 Alternatively have a lightweight screw-gate instead of a plain-gate at the clipping end of one draw, as this has the double up of also allowing you 100% security when you have only one piece between you and the ground.

-Design: If we look at gate and size as the combined design of the carabiner then I would advise that you don’t go all out for one model of carabiner, but instead mix it up.
+If we look at gate and size as the combined design of the carabiner then I would advise that you don’t go all out for one model of carabiner, but instead mix it up.
 In all your gear you should aim for a pragmatic approach to your gear, and having a variety of sizes and shapes (include one of two solid gates for example) is always a good idea, even if it means your rack doesn’t match.

-An example of this is the aforementioned DMM Shield, a super solid wire gate that always made me feel a little braver when clipping my gear with it, it’s thick body looking as if it could stop a jumpo jet.
-I liked these carabiners so much I almost replaced all my draws with them, but then one day, climbing on a sea cliff I got to an old peg, it’s eye hammered in a little too far into the rock.
+An example of this is the aforementioned DMM Shield, a super solid wire gate that always made me feel a little braver when clipping my gear with it, its thick body looking as if it could stop a jumbo jet.
+I liked these carabiners so much I almost replaced all my draws with them, but then one day, climbing on a sea cliff I got to an old peg, its eye hammered in a little too far into the rock.
 Feeling a bit scared I pulled out my trusty hero-draw, with the DMM Shield attached and went to clip it.
 No matter how I tried it would not fit in, the angle of the nose and its thick shrouded gate unable to pass through the eye.
 Out came a Petzl Spirit and with its super narrow nose and slightly different shape the peg was easily clipped.

-Colour: Yes colour does matter when it comes to carabiners, and it’s well worth making sure all rope clipping carabiners are one colour, while gear clipping carabiners (the end that goes into wires or bolts) is another.
+Yes colour does matter when it comes to carabiners, and it’s well worth making sure all rope clipping carabiners are one colour, while gear clipping carabiners (the end that goes into wires or bolts) is another.
 This helps to both identify the fixed end of quick-draws, as well as keep the rope contact surface of your carabiner free of dints and burs, which can cause damage.
-Although it sounds gimmicky, having carabiners that match your cams is also nice, especially if you end up with racks that are over stuffed.
+Although it sounds gimmicky, having carabiners that match your cams is also nice, especially if you end up with racks that are overstuffed.